trueos/sysadm/api/connection.rst

 The dispatcher subsystem is designed for running external utilities or scripts in an asynchronous fashion.
 Any connected client can subscribe to per-connection event notifications about dispatcher processes through the events system, but only users in the *wheel* group have the authority to directly submit new jobs for the dispatcher.

 .. note:: other subsystems may also use the dispatcher for long-running processes in the background,  and these subsystems may allow non-wheel group users to perform these tasks as necessary.
+Also, the events namespace does not really translate over to REST which was not designed for asyncronous events.
+For this reason, only Websocket examples are used in this section.

-The user needs to first subscribe to "dispatcher" event notifications:
+The format of "dispatcher" event requests is as follows:

 +---------------------------------+---------------+----------------------------------------------------------------------------------------------------------------------+
 | **Parameter**                   | **Value**     | **Description**                                                                                                      |